MariusUrbonas/count-based-exploration-methods-in-text-based-games/README.md

 tw-play tw_games/custom_game.ulx
 ```

+## Training data

+Get the data from the [CodaLab Competition](https://competitions.codalab.org/competitions/20865#participate-get_starting_kit) at: Participate tab > Files > Public Data.

+Unzip it into the repo's root directory (where this file is) and name the folder `train` so that it gets ignored by git.

 ## LSTM-DQN

 With the `textworld` conda environment activated, and making sure that `which pip` points to the pip inside conda: